 Show ContentsHomer History, Family Crest & Coats of Arms

-The name Homer arrived in England after the Norman Conquest of 1066.
-It is a name for a maker of helmets.
+The surname is one of the many new names that came to England following the Norman Conquest of 1066.
+The name Homer is for a maker of helmets.
 Originally the name Homer was derived from the Old French word heumier.
+1 2

 Early Origins of the Homer family